-My wife serves as an Administrative Patent Judge for the United States Patent and Trademark Office (USPTO).
-Although unlikely, it is possible that a patent at issue in a dispute filed in the United States Court of Federal Claims under 28 U.S.C. § 1498 could be subject to proceedings at the USPTO.
-If I am confirmed, and if that situation ever presents itself, either I or my wife (or both) immediately would self-recuse from the matter(s) to avoid any potential conflict of interest or appearance of impropriety.
+My wife serves as the Deputy Chief Administrative Patent Judge, Patent Trial and Appeal Board, at the United States Patent and Trademark Office (USPTO).
+Although unlikely, it is possible that a patent at issue in a dispute filed in the United States Court of Federal Claims under 28 U.S.C. § 1498 could be subject to collateral proceedings at the USPTO.
+If I am confirmed, and if that situation ever presents itself, either I or my wife (or both) immediately would self-recuse from the matter(s) to avoid any potential conflict of interest or the appearance of impropriety.
 I am unaware of any other individuals, family or otherwise, that are likely to present potential conflicts of interest.

-If confirmed, I also would recuse myself from all cases in which I was either directly or indirectly involved during my entire tenure at the Department of Justice.
+If confirmed, I would recuse myself from all matters in which Capital One Financial Corporation is involved directly or indirectly for at least as long as I maintain a financial interest in the company as well as with regard to any matters in which I was involved during my employment.
+I similarly would recuse myself from all cases in which I was either directly or indirectly involved during my entire tenure at the United States Department of Justice.
 For matters in which I was not involved, or handled by the Department of Justice after my departure, I would apply the standards of 28 U.S.C. § 455 and the Code of Conduct for United States Judges, as well as any other pertinent principles of judicial ethics, to determine whether to recuse myself from other matters.